Late tip-in helps Providence hold off No. 10 Villanova 54-52

 OUT OF ACTION

-Gillespie, who averaged 14 points and 4.6 assists, was on the bench in street clothes, wearing a large black brace on his left leg; Providence coach Ed Cooley came over to give him a quick hug before the game.
+Gillespie, who averaged 14 points and 4.6 assists, was on the bench in street clothes, wearing a large black brace on his left leg; Cooley came over to give him a quick hug before the game.

 Moore started at point guard but he left the game with 5:37 left in the first half after getting his legs tangled with Duke.
 He joined Gillespie on the bench for the second half, wearing a boot.